watson-developer-cloud/salesforce-sdk/README.md

     ant deployWatson -Dservice=conversation
     ```

-    To deploy multiple services, just run the command again with the new service flag.
+    Valid service names are all services listed [here](https://console.bluemix.net/catalog/?category=watson) written as one word (e.g. Visual Recognition becomes visualrecognition).
+The parameter is case-insensitive.
+To deploy multiple services, just run the command again with the next desired service flag.

 ## Getting Started